ruby/rubyspec.github.io/style_guide.markdown

 to Ruby's ducktyping behavior.
 String methods, for instance, may call `#to_str` when passed an argument that is not a String.

-The point of the RubySpecs is to describe behavior in such a way that if two different implementations pass a spec, Ruby code that relies on behavior described by the spec will execute with the same result on either implementation.
+The point of ruby/spec is to describe behavior in such a way that if two different implementations pass a spec, Ruby code that relies on behavior described by the spec will execute with the same result on either implementation.